 Who does Fulfyld work best for?

 If your ecommerce business is just starting out, Fulfyld could be a good option for you.
-With affordable pricing, you can work out a deal to help make fulfillment manageable.
+With affordable pricing, you can work out a deal to help make fulfilment manageable.
 But as you grow, partner with a larger 3PL who specializes in growing and established businesses.

-6. Fulfillment by Amazon (FBA)
+6. Fulfilment by Amazon (FBA)

 Amazon has a large partner network to work with.
 They recently cut ties with FedEx for their shipping network, and are now building their own shipping service which relies on contract drivers.
-Expect some growing pains with this service as the drivers may not be kept to high standards like the other carriers.
+Expect some growing pains with this service as the drivers may not be kept to high standards like the other couriers.